SFYMMIK/MySimpleOSKernel/README.md

 - detection of gui
 - (probably) working filesystem on ext4
 - (probably) working clock (with gui or cli)
+- 'te' short for 'text editor' is like nano but on this kernel

 ## Just some older instructions on how to compile the kernel and use JustACCompiler